• Skip to primary navigation

 Dairy-free.
 This pasta salad uses a tahini dressing so it is dairy-free, and it can also be gluten free if you use alternative pasta.

 Fresh ingredients.
 We cook and shred the turkey so it is fresh, making it more suitable for my low histamine readers.
-Plus lots of vegetables and herbs for crunch and flavour!
+Plus lots of vegetables and herbs for crunch and flavor!

 🦃 Ingredients